PROJECT FEATURES

 Administrators can:

-- Set prize pools for each layer
+- Set prize pools

 - Configure reset schedules